KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 ## GPU-Assisted Validation Checks

-The initial release (Jan 2019) of GPU-Assisted Validation includes checking for out-of-bounds descriptor array indexing.
+The initial release (Jan 2019) of GPU-Assisted Validation includes checking for out-of-bounds descriptor array indexing for image/texel descriptor types.

 Future releases are planned to add checking for other hazards such as proper population of descriptors when using the `descriptorBindingPartiallyBound` feature of the `VK_EXT_descriptor_indexing` extension.